Text Retrieval Conference: Goals

 TREC is overseen by a program committee consisting of representatives from government, industry, and academia.
 For each TREC, NIST provide a set of documents and questions.
-Participants run their own retrieval system on the data and return to NIST a list of retrieved top-ranked documents .NIST pools the individual result judges the retrieved documents for correctness and evaluates the results.
+Participants run their own retrieval system on the data and return to NIST a list of retrieved top-ranked documents.
+NIST pools the individual result judges the retrieved documents for correctness and evaluates the results.
 The TREC cycle ends with a workshop that is a forum for participants to share their experiences.

 Relevance judgments in TREC

-TREC uses binary relevance criterion that is either the document is relevant or not relevant.
-Since size of TREC collection is large, it is impossible to calculate the absolute recall for each query.
-In order to assess the relevance of documents in relation to a query, TREC uses a specific method call pooling for calculating relative recall.
-All the relevant documents that occurred in the top 100 documents for each system and for each query are combined to produce a pool of relevant documents.
-Recall being the proportion of the pool of relevant documents that a single system retrieved for a query topic.
+TREC defines relevance as: "If you were writing a report on the subject of the topic and would use the information contained in the document in the report, then the document is relevant."
+Most TREC retrieval tasks use binary relevance: a document is either relevant or not relevant.
+Some TREC tasks use graded relevance, capturing multiple degrees of relevance.
+Most TREC collections are too large to perform complete relevance assessment; for these collections it is impossible to calculate the absolute recall for each query.
+To decide which documents to assess, TREC usually uses a method call pooling.
+In this method, the top-ranked n documents from each contributing run are aggregated, and the resulting document set is judged completely.